belsrc/notebook/excali/scratch-pad.md

 Columnar Layout ^emcLwUO6

 When you think of a table representation, it is two dimensional with columns and rows.
-However when it’s physically stored on a disc it has to be aranged as a linear, one dimensional succession of bits. ^Rr56RSGs
+However when it’s physically stored on a disc it has to be arranged as a linear, one dimensional succession of bits. ^Rr56RSGs

 Normal Table Layout ^KtXzgqKj